rossboast/step-functions-workshop/README.md

 # Introduction to Service Coordination with Step Functions Workshop

-Code repository for the Service With Step Functions Workshop.
+Code repository for the Service Coordination With Step Functions Workshop.